ethyca/fides/docs/fides/docs/ethyca.md

 ## Your Participation

-Fides' success is predicated on your participation -- Privacy as Code can only become a reality if we ensure it's easy to understand, implement and an interopable standard for wide adoption.
-Your feedback, contributions and improvements are encouraged as we work towards building a community with the sole objective of building more repsectful software for everyone on the internet.
+Fides' success is predicated on your participation -- Privacy as Code can only become a reality if we ensure it's easy to understand, implement and an interoperable standard for wide adoption.
+Your feedback, contributions and improvements are encouraged as we work towards building a community with the sole objective of building more respectful software for everyone on the internet.